ryang97/hello-world/README.md

 # hello-world
-A student at University of Waterloo\n
+A student at University of Waterloo
-Studying Computer Science\n
+Studying Computer Science
-Formula 1 fan\n
+Formula 1 fan
-Tennis player\n
+Tennis player
-Hello!\n
+#Hello!